Erectile dysfunction defined

-Diabetes is a very common cause of Erectile Dysfunction.
+Is a very common cause of Erectile Dysfunction.
 This disease can damage both blood vessels and nerves.
 When nerves are affected, the brain cannot properly transmit the sexual stimulus that creates an erection.
 Some 50% to 70% of all diabetic men ultimately suffer from Erectile Dysfunction.

-Nerve disorders are another cause of Erectile Dysfunction.
+Are another cause of Erectile Dysfunction.
 They affect the nervous system and include multiple sclerosis, Parkinson’s disease and spinal cord injury with paralysis.

-Pelvic surgery may also result in Erectile Dysfunction.
+May also result in Erectile Dysfunction.
 Surgical procedures involving the prostate gland, the bladder or colon may damage the nerves and/or injure the blood vessels involved in erectile response.
 Radiation treatment in this area can also affect the erectile process.

-Prescription drugs often cause Erectile Dysfunction as a side effect, and over 200 medications fall into this category.
+Often cause Erectile Dysfunction as a side effect, and over 200 medications fall into this category.
 Never change a dosage or stop taking a prescribed drug without the advice of your doctor.
 Substance abuse affects erectile function as well.
 Illegal drugs and the excessive use of alcohol or tobacco can seriously damage the blood vessels and nerves involved in a normal erection.

-Hormonal deficiencies are another source of Erectile Dysfunction.
+Are another source of Erectile Dysfunction.
 For example, low levels of testosterone or thyroid hormone often cause poor quality erections.
 Excessive production of prolactin by the pituitary gland may contribute to a low testosterone level and lack of desire.
 Diabetes is also considered a hormonal disorder.